 To open the old oil filter, you need to put the car in a hole or lift it with a jackscrew.
 If the old oil filter does not unscrew, this happens for the following reasons:

-- Oil filter wrench (special tool, work like pliers);
+- Oil filter wrench (special tool, that works like pliers)

-- Cup Type Oil Filter Wrench (before buying don’t forget to specify the size of filter);
+- Cup Type Oil Filter Wrench (before buying don’t forget to specify the size of the filter);

 - 3 Leg Oil Filter Wrench Adapter (more customizable for all sizes of filters);

 - Oil Filter Adjustable Wrench with Chain (don’t need extra keys, customizable for all sizes);

 - Swivel Handle Oil Filter Wrench (works almost like a wrench with chain).